The State of Credential Stuffing Attacks in 2021

 Advertisements

-Often credential stuffing attacks will leverage brute-force tactics, notes CSO.
-The bad actors propagating these attacks repeatedly and systematically submit different credentials using automation to try to access systems or data, just like brute-force attackers.
+Often credential stuffing attacks will leverage brute-force tactics.
+The bad actors propagating these attacks repeatedly and systematically submit different credentials to try to access systems or data.
 The difference is that they specifically leverage usernames and passwords they’ve obtained in a phishing attack, dark web purchase, or other password dump site to run the attack.

 How to Defend Against Credential Stuffing Attacks